Geoff Chappell - Software Analyst

-The difference concerning Physical Address Extension (PAE) applies only to 32-bit (x86) builds.
-It is mostly a matter of specialising the memory manager to use 32-bit or 64-bit page table entries exclusively.
-In most versions, users can select the one or the other at boot time, through the /PAE and /NOPAE switches in BOOT.INI or the pae option in the Boot Configuration Data (BCD).
-Later versions also allow for selection of the PAE kernel to be forced by a /NOEXECUTE switch or nx option.
+PAE stands for Physical Address Extension.
+It applies only to 32-bit (x86) builds.
+The point to having separate builds for PAE is that the memory manager is specialised to use 32-bit or 64-bit page table entries.
+This is not a choice that will change mid-flight and so the loaded kernel is better to have code for only one or the other, not both.
+In many versions, users can make the choice at boot time, through the /PAE and /NOPAE switches in BOOT.INI or the pae option in the Boot Configuration Data (BCD).
+Later versions also allow indirectly for selection of the PAE kernel to be forced by a /NOEXECUTE switch or nx option.

 An installed system has either the single-processor kernels or the multi-processor kernels but not both.
 If the multi-processor kernels are installed, they are renamed to NTOSKRNL.EXE and NTKRNLPA.EXE as if for a single-processor system.
-Starting with version 6.2, an installed system has only the multi-processor PAE kernel but renamed to NTOSKRNL.EXE.
+Starting with version 6.2, an installed system has only the multi-processor PAE kernel, already renamed to NTOSKRNL.EXE.

 Put another way, the kernel’s standard name is NTOSKRNL.EXE, except that where the kernel may be installed both with and without support for PAE, the kernel has the two standard names NTOSKRNL.EXE and NTKRNLPA.EXE.
 In the versions that install both, the loader has the two standard names hard-coded.
 All versions can be directed to load an alternative as specified by a /KERNEL switch or kernel option.